-UK job vacancies fall for eighth month in a row
+UK job vacancies fall for eighth time in a row

 - Published

-Job vacancies in the UK fell for the eighth month in a row as companies blamed economic pressures for holding back on hiring new staff.
+Job vacancies in the UK fell for the eighth time in a row as companies blamed economic pressures for holding back on hiring new staff.

 The official figures come a day ahead of Wednesday's Budget when the chancellor is expected to set out plans to encourage people back into work.

-The number of jobs on offer fell by 51,000 between December and February, latest figures indicate.
+The number of jobs on offer between December and February fell by 51,000 compared with the three months before.

 Despite the drop, the number of job vacancies remains high at 1.1 million.